Biographies of Representatives and Alternates

 Dr. de Souza Santos acted as an expert for the International Atomic Energy Agency and for UNSCEAR since 2011.
 He is member of ICRP Committee 2 on Doses from Radiation Exposures.

-Dr. de Souza Santos has been Alternate representative of Brazil to UNSCEAR since the sixty-fourth session in 2017.
+Dr. de Souza Santos has been alternate representative of Brazil to UNSCEAR since the sixty-fourth session in 2017 and representative since the seventy-second session in 2025.